Your session has timed out

 Next, they will look for things like achievements and personality to make sure you are going to add value to the company and fit in with their team.

-So, figuring out how to make a resume is more complicated than making a list of every job you ever had.
+So, figuring out how to write a resume is more complicated than making a list of every job you ever had.

 It’s about figuring out how to select and tailor your experience to match the criteria requested by job recruiters without exceeding their attention spans.